nguemechieu/TrendExpert/README.md

 ## TrendExpert

- TrendExpert is a sophisticated MQL trading strategy developed by TradeAdviser LLC.
+ TrendExpert is a sophisticated MQL trading strategy indicator developed by TradeAdviser LLC.
 It combines advanced technical indicators and risk management principles to deliver consistent and profitable trading outcomes in the financial markets.
 This strategy is designed to be robust, adaptable, and suitable for various market conditions.

 ### Key Features:
 - Utilizes Moving Averages (MA) for trend identification and confirmation.